HackPlan/quark-shell-mac/README.md

 // Remove all scheduled notifications mw.removeAllScheduledNotifications()

+// Remove all delivered notifications from notification center mw.removeAllDeliveredNotifications()

 // Open new window
 // "url" is relative to "app" folder
 // Notice: You can only open one window at the same time,